Create Liquidity Pool in Solana in 1 minute

 - Set launch date (optional).

-- Snipe your Own token (optional, see full section below).
+- Snipe your own token optional; see the full section below).

 - Click on "Create Liquidity Pool" and accept the 3 transactions.